laanwj/etna_viv/README.md

 The command stream on different device GCxxx variants will also likely be slightly different; the features bit system allows for a ton of slightly different chips.
 When porting it, look for:

-- Tile size for textures and render targets
+- Tile size for textures and render targets (this may result in messed-up rendering and/or broken textures)

 - Number of bits per tile (2 on my hw), depends on `2BIT_PER_TILE` feature flag